A photo of a server rack with many servers.

 Of course, it is also possible to prepare a dedicated data-warehouse-style database as the primary data source for data scientists building ML pipelines, shifting the effort of collecting, cleaning, and transforming the data to a data-engineering team in the organization.
 In many projects, data scientists will also collect data from existing data warehouses within an organization as training data or as part of their feature engineering.
 In our running example, we might build a model to predict for how often users would like to see notifications reminding them of past photos, based on data about past interactions already aggregated in a data warehouse.

 Data lakes.
 A data lake is a repository of data stored in a raw and unprocessed format.
 The key idea of a data lake is that data may be valuable in the future in ways that we cannot anticipate today and that any form of data processing might lose details that we might benefit from later.
 For example, if we only store the most recent version of photos, we may not be able to later identify which filters were applied most commonly or what kind of images are commonly deleted.
 In some sense, a data lake is a bet that the future benefit of the data will outweigh the cost of storing the data, even if we cannot anticipate any benefit today.
 With today’s relatively low storage costs, even small future benefits may justify storing data.
-This bet is motivated by many stories of companies that later discovered the value of their past log data in machine learning projects, for example, when Google discovered that they could use machine learning to build customer profiles for targeted advertisements from the users’ past search queries.
+This bet is motivated by many stories of companies that later discovered the value of their past log data in machine-learning projects, for example, when Google discovered that they could use machine learning to build customer profiles for targeted advertisements from the users’ past search queries.

 In its simplest form, a data lake is simply an archived directory where raw data is stored permanently in an append-only format.
 Commonly, systems simply store log files and sensor readings.
 Beyond just dumping data, many organizations have reported that they find it useful to invest at least some effort into storing metadata to have some chance of later identifying what data they have, how it was produced, and how to extract information from it.
 Dedicated infrastructure to track data and metadata in data lakes and to facilitate discovery is available, such as DataHub.